dotnet/designs/accepted/2020/minimum-os-version/minimum-os-version.md

 Earlier versions of this section proposed a form of these annotation attributes based on the Xamarin.iOS/Xamarin.Mac attributes, but it has been superseded by a further refined and generalized form defined in the [attributes section of the Platform Checks spec](../platform-checks/platform-checks.md#attributes).

-These availability attributes omit the `Deprecated` availability kind from the Xamarin attibutes as it’s redundant, and rename `Introduced` to `Supported` to better reflect their alternate purpose of annotating multi-platform assemblies.
-They also omit the ability to differentiate availability based on architecture for reduction of scope, thought this could be added if needed in future.
+These availability attributes omit the `Deprecated` availability kind from the Xamarin attributes as it’s redundant, and rename `Introduced` to `Supported` to better reflect their alternate purpose of annotating multi-platform assemblies.
+They also omit the ability to differentiate availability based on architecture for reduction of scope, though this could be added if needed in future.

 > ***NOTE*** If and when C# support target typing for enums, we could add convenience overloads that would improve readability:
 >